-It is vital that potential new board members familiarise themselves with the company and its situation, asking questions like "What is the company's current financial and business position?"; "What type of management structure is in place?"
-"What is the ownership structure?" and "Who is currently on the board?"
+It is vital that potential new board members familiarise themselves with the company and its situation, asking questions like "What is the company's current financial and business position?"; "What type of management structure is in place?"; "What is the ownership structure?"; "Who is currently on the board?"; "How are the competence and qualifications of the board members?" and "How do I and my competences and qualifications fit in?"